lbenz730/ncaahoopR/README.md

 devtools::install_github("lbenz730/ncaahoopR")
 ```

+__NOTE:__ Recently, some users have encountered issues with certain dependencies failing to install properly.
+If asked the option to compile any packages from source rather than installing existing binaries, choose `'No'`.

 ## Functions
 Several functions use ESPN game_ids.
 You can find the game_id in the URL for the game summary,
 as shown in the URL for the summary of the UMBC-Virginia game below.